patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/filters/filters.md

 <img src="./img/checkbox-select.png" alt="checkbox select"/>

 #### Behavior
 The user is presented with a list of values to choose from.
 From this list, users may select or deselect one or more values at a time, with selections indicated by a blue checkbox preceding the value.
 The dropdown should remain open as the user makes selections until they click away or manually close it.
-Selected values will appear as chips underneath the filter, allowing the user to see their selections even when the toggle is collapsed.
+Selected values will appear as filter chips underneath the filter, allowing the user to see their selections even when the toggle is collapsed.

 #### When to use
 Use a checkbox select for selecting multiple values from a predefined list.
 Multiple values will be combined using a logical “OR” operation.